Sudarshan-gurav/sudarshan-gurav.github.io/README.md

 ### Queation : Count the occurrences of every word in an input file (Python)

 Input       : Apple is healthy food.
 Soda is junk food.

 Output      :

 Apple       : 1

 is          : 2

 healthy     : 1

 food        : 2

 Soda        : 1

 junk        : 1

-Description : It is used to count the occurrence of every word in input file Author      : Krishagni solution private limited.
+Description : It is used to count the occurrence of every word in input file.

+Author      : Krishagni solution private limited.

-Date        : 20/01/2018.
+Date        : 16/01/2018.

 version     : KSPL V1.0.